…for our free triage service

 - What is the illness, disability, condition or mental health problem that’s led the person with the problem to seek public sector help, please?

-- Who has said what to whom about it, and when, and in what form, verbally or in writing, please?
+- Who exactly has said what – and to whom about the issue, and when, and in what form, ie verbally or in writing, please?